RusDavies/moose-inventory/README.md

     > moose-inventory group help add

 ###Global switches
-Not described in the built-in help system are a handful of top-level switches, as follows.

 #### Option `--config <FILE>`
 The *--config* flag sets the configuration file to be used.
 If specified, then the file must exist.
 This takes precedence over all other config files in other locations.
 If not provided, then the default is to search standard locations, see later.